timm/barelogic/README.md

 - William of Occum warned that
  _"Frustra fit per plura quod potest fieri per pauciora"_  (It is futile to do with more things that which can be done with fewer).
 - Aristotle told us _"Ἡ φύσις τῇ ἐλαχίστῃ ὁδῷ ἐργάζεται"_ (Nature operates in the shortest way possible).
 And the maths supports him.
+- Consider the space of systems all around us that have stood the test of time.
+  Mathematically, it is more like that those suriving things are less complex.
- Nature optimizes towards some goal (specifically, survival) and that means it must try  many different ways of doing things.
+  Nature optimizes towards some goal (e.g.  survival) and that means it must test  many different ways of doing things.
   Simpler ways (with less decisions) are more likely to
       apply to more future similar problems
       (because "similarity" means checking for fewer things)[^apply].